andybi7676/reborn-uasr/README.md

 * The REBORN model (including the PCA dimension reduction matrix, the segmenter, and the generator).
 * The corresponding dataset.

-Since all of the components are all available on Hugging Face, we can follow the [demo on Google Colab](https://colab.research.google.com/github/andybi7676/reborn-uasr/blob/main/hf/reborn_demo_colab.ipynb) to generate the results across different datasets by simply replace card names of the models and datasets.
+Since all of the components are available on Hugging Face, users can follow our [demo on Google Colab](https://colab.research.google.com/github/andybi7676/reborn-uasr/blob/main/hf/reborn_demo_colab.ipynb) to generate the results across different datasets by simply replacing card names of the models and datasets.
 Here, we summarize all the available pairings of the card names below for convenience:
 | Description       | upstream_model_card | reborn_model_card | dataset_card | dataset_name |    split    |
 |:------------------|:-------------------:|:-----------------:|:------------:|:------------:|:-----------:|
 |LibriSpeech 100 hour @ iter2-stage1|facebook/wav2vec2-large-lv60|andybi7676/reborn-uasr_ls100h_iter2-stage1|andybi7676/reborn-uasr_librispeech-no-silence-100hr||{train.clean.100, dev.clean, dev.other, test.clean, test.other, dev.clean.small}|